aravantp/scm-ml-thesis/README.md

 ### Description
-This repository contains the code, analysis and results for my master thesis at the University of Athens (EKPA), Department of Business Administration, Analytics and Information Systems.
+This repository contains the code, analysis and results for my master thesis at the University of Athens (UOA), MSc. in Business Administration, Analytics and Information Systems.

 ### Dataset
 DataCo Smart Supply Chain Dataset